THUNLP-MT/Brote/README.md

 This repo includes codes and examples for paper [Browse and Concentrate: Comprehending Multimodal Content via prior-LLM Context Fusion](https://arxiv.org/pdf/2402.12195.pdf).
 ## Activities

-1. [2024-05-16] This paper is accepted by ACL 2024 (main conference).
+1. [2024-05-16] This paper is accepted by ACL 2024 (main conference, oral).
 Information for our training data is updated.
 2. [2024-04-18] Code and cases for data generation released.
 The generated data are used for pretraining.
 3. [2024-03-18] Brote-IM-XXL model released, please download from this [link](https://huggingface.co/wangphoebe/Brote-IM-XXL).
 4. [2024-02-26] Project released.